deathandmayhem/jolly-roger/README.md

 The collection objects (under `Models`) should all be instances of `Models.Base` (or a subclass).
-The base model automatically wraps documents in a class (which can be overridden), publishes them to clients, and sets up a role-based system for modifications.
+The base model automatically wraps documents in a class (which can be overridden) and sets up a role-based system for modifications.

+However, `Models.Base` instances are not automatically published.
+You can call `model.publish()` to do that.
+You can optionally pass a function which modifies the query to add additional restrictions, c.f. `Models.Puzzles` which restricts the `hunt` query term to hunts that the user is a member of.

 Roles
 -----